 Information is power.
-RCIL’s advocates work to ensure that you have all the information you need to be able to make well informed choices and take control of your own life.
+LIFE at RCIL’s advocates work to ensure that you have all the information you need to be able to make well informed choices and take control of your own life.

 Advocacy also strives to influence policies and structures that create artificial boundaries for people with disabilities and works to ensure that there is equal access for all.